-This article is a beginners guide to Apache Kafka basic architecture, components, concepts etc. Here we will try and understand what is Kafka, what are the use cases of Kafka, what are some basic APIs and components of Kafka ecosystem.
+This article is a beginner’s guide to Apache Kafka basic architecture, components, concepts, etc. Here we will try and understand what is Kafka, what are the use cases of Kafka, and what are some basic APIs and components of the Kafka ecosystem.

 What is Kafka?

-Kafka is distributed messaging system based on the principle of pub-sub (publish-subscribe) model.
-It let’s us publish and subscribe steam of records.
-It’s incredibly fast, highly scaleable, fault-tolerant system.
-It can also store stream of records.
-It can be used as an alternative to message broker as well that lets us process/transform stream of records.
-Kafka can be used as messaging system but in a rather incomparably huge scale.
+Kafka is a distributed (a collection of multiple separate servers/data storage in a connected network) messaging systems based on the principle of the pub-sub (publish-subscribe) model.
+It lets us publish and subscribe to the stream of records.
+It’s an incredibly fast, highly scalable, fault-tolerant system.
+It can also store a stream of records.
+Kafka can be used as a messaging system but on a rather incomparably huge scale.